PilzDE/pilz_industrial_motion/pilz_robot_programming/Readme.rst

     r.move(Ptp(goal=Pose(position=Point(0, -0.1, 0)), reference_frame="prbt_link_3", relative=True))

 For all three move classes :py:class:`.Ptp`, :py:class:`.Lin` and :py:class:`.Circ` you can define a custom reference frame.
 Passing a PoseStamped with the Header set to any valid tf2 ``frame_id`` is supported besides an extra argument ``reference_frame``.
-The goal passed is interpreted relative to the given coordinate frame instead of the default system ``prbt_base``
+The goal passed is interpreted relative to the given coordinate frame instead of the default system ``prbt_base``.

 The custom reference frame argument (``reference_frame="target_frame"``) has to be a valid tf frame id and can be paired with the relative command.
 When paired with relative flag, the goal will be applied to the current robot pose in this custom reference frame.